Skip to main content

 Balancing Sebum

-Oily Skin: Use oil-free products and ingredients like niacinamide or salicylic acid.
+Oily Skin: Use oil-free products and ingredients such as niacinamide or salicylic acid.

-Dry Skin: Opt for richer moisturisers and hydrating ingredients like hyaluronic acid.
+Dry Skin: Opt for richer moisturisers and hydrating ingredients such as hyaluronic acid.

 Close Menu